alvinwan/piipod/README.md

 During development, you may additionally want to remember the following:

-- In the future, use `source activate.sh` to activate the virtual environment.
+- In the future, use `source manage.sh activate` to activate the virtual environment.
 - Any model modifications, in the **development** environment, should be followed by `make refresh`, which will **delete** the old database and replace it with a new one.